 - Low Flight Altitude: Terrain following was targeted at a flight altitude of 900 meters above ground level (AGL).
 Laser horizontal errors are a function of flight altitude above ground (i.e., ~ 1/3000th AGL flight altitude).
-Lower flight altitudes decrease laser noise on surfaces with even the slightest relief. - 2.
-Focus Laser Power at narrow beam footprint: A laser return must be received by the system above a power threshold to accurately record a measurement.
+Lower flight altitudes decrease laser noise on surfaces with even the slightest relief. - Focus Laser Power at narrow beam footprint: A laser return must be received by the system above a power threshold to accurately record a measurement.
 The strength of the laser return is a function of laser emission power, laser footprint, flight altitude and the reflectivity of the target.
 While surface reflectivity cannot be controlled, laser power can be increased and low flight altitudes can be maintained. - 3.
 Reduced Scan Angle: Edge-of-scan data can become inaccurate.
 The scan angle was reduced to a maximum of ±14° from nadir, creating a narrow swath width and greatly reducing laser shadows from trees and buildings. - 4.
 Quality GPS: Flights took place during optimal GPS conditions (e.g., 6 or more satellites and PDOP [Position Dilution of Precision] less than 3.0).
 Before each flight, the PDOP was determined for the survey day.
 During all flight times, a dual frequency DGPS base station recording at 1-second epochs was utilized and a maximum baseline length between the aircraft and the control points was less than 19 km (11.5 miles) at all times. - 5.
 Ground Survey: Ground survey point accuracy (i.e., <1.5 cm RMSE) occurs during optimal PDOP ranges and targets a minimal baseline distance of 4 miles between GPS rover and base.
-Robust statistics are, in part, a function of sample size (n) and distribution.
-The ground survey collected 11,969 RTK points that are distributed throughout multiple flight lines across the study areas. - 6.
+Robust statistics are, in part, a function of sample size (n) and distribution. - 6.
 50% Side-Lap (100% Overlap): Overlapping areas are optimized for relative accuracy testing.
 Laser shadowing is minimized to help increase target acquisition from multiple scan angles.
 Ideally, with a 50% side-lap, the most nadir portion of one flight line coincides with the edge (least nadir) portion of overlapping flight lines.
 A minimum of 50% side-lap with terrainfollowed acquisition prevents data gaps. - 7.
 Opposing Flight Lines: All overlapping flight lines are opposing.
 Pitch, roll and heading errors are amplified by a factor of two relative to the adjacent flight line(s), making misalignments easier to detect and resolve.